-Excellent birding observations in the Aousserd region, southern Morocco.
-Peter Stronach and Bob Swann have just returned back from a trip to the region.
+Excellent observations in the Western Sahara, southern Morocco.
+Peter Stronach and Bob Swann have just returned back from a birding trip to the region.
 They recorded Golden Nightjars and provided valuable details indicating the (highly probable) breeding of the species in the region.
-They also recorded a Sudan Golden Sparrow whilst birding at Oued Jenna (first observation in 2016).
+They also recorded a Sudan Golden Sparrow at Oued Jenna (first observation in 2016).
 They also provided the first confirmed breeding record of Short-toed Eagle in the Aousserd region.
 Peter sent us the following detailed report of their observations:

 On the 19th April we heard a Golden Nightjar singing from the road at Oued Jenna.
 We followed the song to 22°41’31.7” N, 14°29’45.9” W (Point 1), we then recorded another signing bird 400m away to the northeast at 22°41’39.0″N 14°29’34.7″W (Point 2).
 This is likely to be the same male moving, although we can’t be sure of this.
 It is possible that due to the full moon the birds were seeing us and constantly moving away from us.